 When: 29th June – 1st July, plus 6th – 8th July 2018

-Whether you want to come along for the day, enjoy the full weekend of music, or even treat yourself to the VIP option, there are a range of ticket options available for you to tailor your festival experience.
+Whether you want to come along for the day, enjoy the full weekend of music, or even treat yourself to the VIP option, there are a range of ticket options available for you to tailor your summer festival experience.

 Wireless Festival 2018

 Where: Finsbury Park (London)